 - Sectoral transformation in areas such as healthcare, energy, transport, and urbanization;

 - Accelerating development of emerging economies.

-The IIR’s Board is composed of its sixteen founding and strategic members, who are: the Abu Dhabi Investment Authority (ADIA), ATP (Denmark), BCI (British Columbia Investment Management Corporation bcIMC, Canada), Caisse de dépôt et placement du Québec (CDPQ, Canada), CDC International Capital (subsidiary of Caisse des dépôts et consignations, France), Canada Pension Plan Investment Board (CPPIB), China Investment Corporation (CIC), Future Fund (Australia), GIC Special Investments Pte Ltd (Singapore), Hong Kong Monetary Authority (HKMA), Ontario Teachers’ Pension Plan (OTPP, Canada), PGGM (Netherlands), Queensland Investment Corporation (QIC, Australia), Russian Direct Investment Fund (RDIF), Temasek International Pte Ltd (Singapore), TIAA (U.S.A.) and Christian Racicot, as Founding CEO.
+The IIR’s Board is composed of its sixteen founding and strategic members, who are: ATP (Denmark), Banque Publique d’Investissement (BPI, France), British Columbia Investment Management Corporation (BCI, Canada), Caisse de dépôt et placement du Québec (CDPQ, Canada), California State Teachers’ Retirement System (CalSTRS), Canada Pension Plan Investment Board (CPPIB), China Investment Corporation (CIC), First State Super (Australia), Future Fund (Australia), GIC (Singapore), Hong Kong Monetary Authority, Ontario Teachers’ Pension Plan (OTPP, Canada), PGGM (Netherlands), QIC (Australia), Russian Direct Investment Fund, Temasek (Singapore) and IIR’s Founder and CEO Christian Racicot.